Azure/c-pal/win32/devdoc/socket_transport_win32_requirements.md

 - If the return value is 0, this indicates a timeout and `connect_to_endpoint` shall fail.

-- Any other value this indicates a possible success and and `connect_to_endpoint` shall test if the socket is writable by calling `FD_ISSET`.
+- Any other value this indicates a possible success and `connect_to_endpoint` shall test if the socket is writable by calling `FD_ISSET`.

 If the socket is writable `connect_to_endpoint` shall succeed and return a 0 value.